 Thank you for bring the PCE drafts to our attention.
 There has been recent

 A recent Recommendation G.800 “Unified Functional Architecture of Transport

 G.805, which is applicable to connection-oriented technologies, and G.809,

 which is applicable to connectionless technologies.
 All three Recommendations

-use the term “layer” which refers to the generation, transport and termination of a particular
+use the term “layer” which refers to the generation, transport and termination

-of the term has identical meaning in many cases between SG15 documents
+the use of the term has identical meaning in many cases between SG15 documents

 and the PCE drafts, reading the I-Ds with the G.800 definition of layer